-Our primary goal was to assess the effects of predictive and random sequenced task-switching on working memory and attentional control.
-In doing so, we utilized the CVOE switch task, as it allowed for computation of local and global switch costs while using a bivalent response stimulus.
+Our primary goal was to assess the effects of predictive and random sequenced task-switching on working memory and attentional control by investigating the effects of task-switch sequencing on local and global switch costs.
+In doing so, we utilized the CVOE switch task, as it allowed for computation of each cost type while using a bivalent response stimulus.
 Participants first completed two pure blocks before completing switch blocks containing alternating-runs and random switch block sequences.
 Thus, pure blocks were compared to switch blocks when task switching utilized a predictive pattern and when task switches occurred with no apparent pattern.
 Analyses of trial types allowed us to directly assess changes in task performance as functions of block type and switch sequence.
 First, we computed local switch costs as the difference between switch and non-switch trials appearing within the same block, which assessed changes in performance due task-reconfiguration processes.
 Thus, local switch costs assessed declines in task performance due to retrieving the correct task-set.
 Next, global switch costs were derived by comparing performance on single task trials within pure blocks to non-switch trials within switch blocks.
 Global switch costs, therefore, evaluated any performance changes due to maintaining multiple task-sets in working memory while progressing through the switch-task.

 Overall, participants produced fewer errors on pure trials than switch trials, a pattern consistent with previous CVOE studies (e.g., Huff et al., 2015; Tse et al., 2010).
 Importantly, for switch trials, no differences in error rates were detected as a function of presentation sequence.
 These patterns similarly extended to RTs, such that participants were faster at responding to pure trials relative to switch and non-switch trials.
 However, as with accuracy, RTs on switch trials did not differ between the predictive and random switch sequences.
 Thus, random switching did not reduce participant accuracy or response latencies.

 Local and global switch costs were computed for both error rates and RTs.
 Overall, our results indicated that error rate switch costs were only marginally greater when switching was predictive versus random.
 However, for RTs, an interesting pattern emerged: Random switching led to greater local switch costs, while predictive switching led to greater global switch costs.
-This pattern for RTs was similarly observed using Vincentile plots.
 The finding that local costs were greater in random sequencing suggests that unpredictable switch trials are especially taxing when participants must reconfigure task-sets.
 Additionally, the finding that predictive alternating-runs sequencing increases global costs suggests that on non-switch trials, working memory is not only impacted by maintaining two task-sets, but also requires participants to monitor their progress across trials to anticipate whether the upcoming trial will switch or remain the same.
 However, as noted by an anonymous reviewer, the longer RTs for predictive non-switch trials similarly produced lower local costs for predictive switching.
 Thus, switch trials would similarly be expected to differ between switch sequences.
 However, given that no significant RT differences were detected between switch trials, caution may be needed when interpreting these patterns.